-I am a research assistant at the Knowledge Media institute (KMi) of the Open University in Milton Keynes, UK.
-My research focuses on Semantic Web, Semantic Publishing, User Modelling and Data Mining....
+I am a Ph.D.
+Student at the Knowledge Media Institute (KMi) of The Open University in Milton Keynes, UK.
+My research focuses on Semantic Web, Semantic Publishing, User Modelling and Data...

 Continuous activity with immediate feedback: a good strategy to guarantee the students engagement in online maths

-This event will take place on Wednesday 04 February 2015
+This event took place on Wednesday 04 February 2015

 Priv.-Doz.
 Dr. Raimund Kirner - School of Computer Science, University of Hertfordshire

 A Uniform Model for Tolerance-Based Real-Time Computing

 This event took place on Wednesday 03 December 2014